future-agi/examples/banking-customer-agent/BANKING_AI_AGENT_SUMMARY.md

 - ✅ Customization for specific banking requirements
 - ✅ Scaling to handle enterprise-level traffic

-This Banking AI Agent represents a complete, enterprise-grade solution ready for deployment at major financial institutions like JP Morgan, Capital One, and ABSA.
+This Banking AI Agent represents a complete, enterprise-grade solution ready for deployment at major financial institutions.
 The system combines cutting-edge AI technology with robust banking compliance frameworks to deliver intelligent, secure, and compliant customer service experiences.

 ---

 **Built with ❤️ by Manus AI**
 *Intelligent Banking Solutions for the Future*